jmoiron/sqlx/index.md

 ## Named Queries <a href="#namedParams" class="permalink" id="namedParams">&para;</a>

-Named queries are an extension provided by sqlx which is common to many other database packages.
-They allow you to use a bindvar syntax which refers to the names of struct fields or map keys to bind into a query, rather than having to refer to everything positionally.
-The struct field naming conventions follow that of `StructScan`, meaning that they use sqlx.NameMapper and the `db` struct tag.
+Named queries are common to many other database packages.
+They allow you to use a bindvar syntax which refers to the names of struct fields or map keys to bind variables a query, rather than having to refer to everything positionally.
+The struct field naming conventions follow that of `StructScan`, using the `NameMapper` and the `db` struct tag.
 There are two extra query verbs related to named queries:

 * `NamedQuery(...) (*sqlx.Rows, error)` - like Queryx, but with named bindvars
 * `NamedExec(...) (sql.Result, error)` - like Exec, but with named bindvars